mervecoskunn/lotus-project/README.md

  * Navigation - Admin Logged In - Product Management - Add products

    Admin can add new product on product detail page.
+If we choose the size of the photo to be added as 400x400, it will be square and compatible with the appearance of the page.

    ![Navigation - Admin Edit Products](documentation/admin-add-products.png)